SebastianJakubaszek/Security-of-payments-RSA-algorithm/README.md

 ## Introduction
 This project was programmed using python to pass subject at Warsaw University of Technology.
 The project includes three GUI applications (User, Shop, Bank) and is based on client-server model.

 It's a simple simulation of card payments in a shop.
-The RSA algorithm is used to ensure security during transactions
+The RSA algorithm is used to ensure security during transactions.

-If you want to learn more, see the documentation
+If you want to learn more, see the documentation.

 ## Project demonstration